 - 1. Most courses of the programme have a minimum attendance requirement of 85% of the educational activities.
-Some modules (skills trainings, projects) may have a minimum attendance requirement of 100% of the educational activities.
-The minimum attendance requirement for every module is specified in the course manual. - 2.
+Some courses (skills courses, projects) may have a minimum attendance requirement of 100% of the educational activities.
+The minimum attendance requirement for every course is specified in the course manual. - 2.
 Students who have not met the attendance requirement and who have missed not more than 30% of the educational activities with a valid reason may submit a request to the board of examiners for an additional assignment to meet the attendance requirement. - 3.
 Attendance and participation may be part of the exam in a module.
 This information is contained in the course manual. - 4.
-(Non)compliance regarding attendance will be taken into account by the BSA Committee if a student receives a negative BSA at the end of the academic year.
+Failure to meet attendance requirements will be taken into account by the BSA Committee if a student receives a negative BSA at the end of the academic year.